mike632t/z80-cpmlib/README.md

-## asm-cpmlib - A collection of library routines for CP/M.
+## Z80-cpmlib - A collection of library routines for CP/M.

 Written is Z80 assembler.